bcgov/nr-ticdi/README.md

 # Overview

+Tantalis Integrated Common Document Generator Interface (TICDI) is a node.js application built with [nestJS](https://docs.nestjs.com), and the main purpose is to act as an integration point between TANTALIS (TTLS) and the Common Document Generation Service (CDOGS).
+For CDOGS documentation, please refer to https://digital.gov.bc.ca/common-components/common-document-generation-service.

+TICDI has an exposed endpoint at {hostname}/DTID/{DTID_NUMBER}/{FILE_NAME} (for example https://nr-ticdi-10.apps.silver.devops.gov.bc.ca/DTID/928437/test) that is initiated from the Tantalis application.
+This endpoint will trigger TICDI to consume a REST endpoint on Tantalis-API using a WebADE generated OAUTH token.
+TICDI users can then click the "Generate Document" button to generate a document via CDOGS.

+The following OpenShift secrets are used:

+* nr-ticdi-api: The WebADE oauth token used to authenticate against the TTLS-API.
+* nr-ticdi-cdogs
+   * service_client_id: Populate using Keycloak's client ID.
+   * service_client_secret: Populate using Keycloak's client secret.

+The Greenfield template (https://github.com/bcgov/greenfield-template/) was used to bootstrap the application.

-The Greenfield-template is a node.js application built with [nestJS](https://docs.nestjs.com), and the main purpose is to provide a [GitHub Actions](https://docs.github.com/en/actions/quickstart) template to automate the process for testing, security scanning, code quality checking, image building and deploying for an application.
+[GitHub Actions](https://docs.github.com/en/actions/quickstart) template to automate the process for testing, security scanning, code quality checking, image building and deploying for an application.

 This project is in active development.
 Please visit our [issues](https://github.com/bcgov/greenfield-template/issues) page to view or request features.